Modern Architectures with Angular – Part 1: Strategic Design with Sheriff

 • util: General helper functions etc. can be found in utility modules.
 Examples of this are logging, authentication or working with date values.

-Another special aspect of the implementation in the code is the shared area, which offers code for all domains.
-This should primarily have technical code – use case-specific code is usually located in the individual domains.
+Another special aspect of the implementation in the code is the shared area, which offers code for all contexts.
+This should primarily have technical code – use case-specific code is usually located in the individual contexts.

 The structure shown here brings order to the system: There is less discussion about where to find or place certain sections of code.
 In addition, two simple but effective rules can be introduced on the basis of this matrix:

-• In terms of strategic design, each domain may only communicate with its own modules.
-An exception is the shared area to which each domain has access.
+• To enforce low coupling, each context may only communicate with its own modules.
+An exception is the shared area to which each context has access.

 • Each module may only access modules in lower layers of the matrix.
 Each module category becomes a layer in this sense.

-Both rules support the decoupling of the individual modules or domains and help to avoid cycles.
+Both rules support the decoupling of the individual modules or context and help to avoid cycles.

 Project Structure for the Architecture Matrix

-The architecture matrix can be mapped in the source code in the form of folders: Each domain has its own folder, which in turn has a subfolder for each of its modules:
+The architecture matrix can be mapped in the source code in the form of folders: Each context has its own folder, which in turn has a subfolder for each of its modules:

 The use of Angular modules is no longer necessary since the introduction of standalone components (directives and pipes).
 Instead, the standalone flag is set to true: